ksruthi1992/study/report1.md

 #### Submit Page
 <hr>
-   Here the user can input how crowded a room is with a simple form.
+   Here the user can input how crowded a room is with a simple form after selecting a building.
 <br>
 <br>
 <img src="diagrams/mockups/submit.png" style="width: 400px;"/>